ErikEJ/EFCorePowerTools/README.md

 Ensure you always have the latest daily build (if you are brave) by installing [this extension](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.VSIXGallery-nightlybuilds)

-## Cross platform command line tool - efcpt
+## EF Core Power Tools CLI - efcpt

 If you do not use Visual Studio, but for example Visual Studio Code, a cross platform dotnet tool for reverse engineering is available, more information [here](https://github.com/ErikEJ/EFCorePowerTools/blob/master/src/Core/efcpt.7/readme.md)